Clare county hurling team: Under-21 team

-Clare lost twelve Munster Under-21 Hurling finals before finally making the breakthrough in 2009.
-In the opening round Clare defeated Limerick in Cusack Park, Ennis to qualify for the final.
-In the final, they prevailed over Waterford on a scoreline of 2-17 to 2-12 in Dungarvan.
-Clare faced a highly fancied Galway side in the semi-final.
-The match could not be decided over the sixty minutes so extra-time was required.
-Eventually the Banner County prevailed on a scoreline of 3-23 to 5-15.
-In September 2009, Clare won their first ever All-Ireland under-21 hurling title with a 0-15 to 0-14 win over Kilkenny at Croke Park, Dublin.
+Clare lost twelve Munster Under-21 Hurling Championship (U21HC) finals, before finally making a breakthrough in 2009.
+In the opening round of that year, Clare defeated Limerick at Cusack Park in Ennis to qualify for the final.
+In the Munster U21HC final, which was played in Dungarvan, Clare defeated Waterford by a scoreline of 2–17 to 2–12.
+Clare faced a highly fancied Galway side in the 2009 All-Ireland Under-21 Hurling Championship (U21HC) semi-final.
+The match could not be decided over the sixty minutes, so extra-time was required.
+Clare won the game by a scoreline of 3–23 to 5–15.
+In September 2009, Clare won a first All-Ireland U21HC title with a 0–15 to 0–14 defeat of Kilkenny in the final at Croke Park in Dublin.
 The match was a tight affair and was only decided after a late Cormac O'Donovan point.
 A second half contribution of three points from play from John Conlon was pivotal in helping Clare to victory.
 Darach Honan received the Bord Gáis Breakthrough award for 2009.